Consumer Protection and Parking Compliance Ordinance

 -

-With this ordinance, privately owned parking lots and garages that choose to join the program will have limits on parking rates and fines to help protect customers from unfair or overly expensive charges.
+This ordinance limits parking rates and fines to help protect customers from unfair or overly expensive charges on privately owned parking lots and garages that choose to join the program.
 The ordinance also supports local businesses by helping keep parking spaces available and traffic moving instead of cars staying parked in one place for too long.
 Money collected from fines will help support Chattanooga’s electric shuttle system which provides free and convenient transportation for residents and visitors.
 The ordinance also creates clearer rules, better signage, and more consistent parking practices, making parking easier and more predictable for everyone.

 -